If your experience problems

 The k-medoids algorithm is a clustering algorithm related to the k-means algorithm and the medoidshift algorithm.
-Both the k-means and k-medoids algorithms are partitional (breaking the dataset up into groups) and both attempt to minimize squared error, the distance between points labeled to be in a cluster and a point designated as the center of that cluster.
+Both the k-means and k-medoids algorithms are partitional (breaking the dataset up into groups).
+K-means attempts to minimize the total squared error, while k-medoids minimizes the sum of dissimilarities between points labeled to be in a cluster and a point designated as the center of that cluster.
 In contrast to the k-means algorithm, k-medoids chooses datapoints as centers ( medoids or exemplars).

 K-medoids is also a partitioning technique of clustering that clusters the data set of n objects into k clusters with k known a priori.
 A useful tool for determining k is the silhouette.